GrammaticalFramework/gf-eclipse-plugin/README.markdown

 --------------------------------------------------------------------------------

-# Feedback
+## Feedback

 As part of the evaluation of the GF Eclipse Plugin, feedback (both negative and positive) on the following would be appreciated:

 1. Issues encountered with installation
-1. Compatibilities / conflicts with other Eclipse plugins
-1. Lack of (or incorrect) support of GF syntactic constructs, module hierarchy system
+1. Incorrect support of GF syntactic constructs, module hierarchy system
 1. Performance issues (speed, resources footprint)
 1. General intuitiveness of the UI
 1. Feature wish-list
+1. Compatibilities / conflicts with other Eclipse plugins